zhong-j-yu/rekex/doc/UsersGuide.md

 ## PegParser

-Once the datatypes are defined, we can create a parser for the root type
+Once the datatypes are defined, we can create a parser for the *root type*

-    PegParser<JsonValue> parser = PegParser.of(JsonValue.class);
+    PegParser<JsonInput> parser = PegParser.of(JsonInput.class);

 The root type can be any datatype.
 For example, if inputs are expected to be always Json objects